S-2197

 Plain Language

-No individual, corporation, or entity may provide, advertise, or offer therapy or psychotherapy services to the public in Rhode Island using AI — including Internet-based AI — unless those services are actually conducted by a licensed professional.
-This effectively prohibits AI-only therapy products that operate without a licensed professional conducting the service.
-The prohibition covers advertising as well as actual provision, so marketing an AI system as providing therapy without a licensed professional behind it is independently a violation.
-Religious counseling and peer support are excluded from the definition of therapy or psychotherapy services.
+No individual, corporation, or entity may provide, advertise, or offer therapy or psychotherapy services to the public in Rhode Island — including through internet-based AI tools — unless those services are actually conducted by a state-licensed mental health professional.
+This effectively prohibits standalone AI therapy products that operate without a licensed professional conducting the services.
+The prohibition extends to advertising such services, not just delivering them.
+Religious counseling, peer support, and self-help materials are excluded from the definition of therapy or psychotherapy services and thus not affected by this prohibition.

 Statutory Text